Balázs Farkas (squash player)

-Farkas Balázs (born 2 April 1997), known locally as Balázs Farkas, is a Hungarian professional squash player.
+Balázs Farkas (born 2 April 1997) is a Hungarian professional squash player.
 He reached a career high ranking of 36 in the world during September 2024.
 As of November 2018, he was number 1 in Hungary.
 He won the 2018 Airport Xmas Challenger professional tournament, beating Spaniard Carlos Cornes Ribadas in the 5-game final.
 He also won the 2022 Odense Open, beating seeded players Ben Coleman, Faraz Khan and, in the final, Sam Todd.